Digital rupee: Pilot project

 In November 2022, e₹-W on average did ₹3,250,000,000 worth of deals per day.
 For the first two days of e₹-R pilot, ₹30,000,000 worth of digital currencies were created by RBI.
 Unlike physical currency, there is an option for recovery against loss of e₹.
 In e₹-R pilot phase, RBI is testing specific use cases for P2P and P2M transaction.
 RBI is also planning to extend use case of e₹ in cross border transaction at institutional and individual level.
 As per Minister of State for Finance Pankaj Chaudhary, CBDC in itself will not earn any interest but can be converted into bank deposits.
 He also clarified that e₹-R is using Blockchain technology.
-As per RBI, Digital Rupee has reached 50,000 users and 5,000 merchants as of 8 February 2023.
+As per RBI, the digital rupee has reached 50,000 users and 5,000 merchants as of 8 February 2023.
+RBI is going to launch pilot project for inter-bank borrowing using digital rupee from October 2023.

+In the retail sector usage of the digital rupee, the RBI has achieved its goal of one million daily transactions on 27 December 2023.
+The administration of Union Bank of India (UBI) plans to transfer numerous employee benefits on CBDC wallet in an effort to promote the wallet, nevertheless, the employee federation advocacy group wants the management to take the employees into confidence first regarding the usage.

+In order to assess the durability of the system at scale, the RBI set a goal of one million retail transactions every day for the digital rupee that was met by December 2023.
+Following the conclusion of system stress tests, the number of daily transactions decreased to 100,000 as of June 2024.
+Google Pay, PhonePe, Amazon Pay, Cred, and MobiKwik are attempting to participate in the digital currency pilot.
+It is anticipated that they will begin to give digital rupee access in 2024.
+Prior to April 2024, the RBI had only allowed banks to offer digital rupee through their mobile applications.
+However, the central bank later announced that payment companies could also offer digital rupee transactions using their platform after receiving RBI approval.